nickpreston24/evantage/README.md

 - [ ] Copy/paste button for emai

 ### May 9th goals
+- [ ] P1:  Use Import Maps to fix the HUGE LOAD of Javascript into Chrome: [Here](https://khalidabuhakmeh.com/javascript-import-maps-for-aspnet-core-developers)
 - [ ] Rescheduler fix: update all your breakfast tasks as done, between the due date and now.
 Scedule a new breakfast for tomorrow.
 Run w/ a button
 - [ ] try making a GET request to Airtable using your new chrome extension.
 - [ ] tes t your Controllers to see if you can ping them in prod; save down to mysql